replay-framework/replay/README.md

 * It uses the [Gradle build tool](https://gradle.org) for dependency management and builds:
   * better compile times by incremental builds,
-  * no vendor code in the RePlay project's version control,
+  * no vendor code in your RePlay application's version control,
   * and no need for [Ivy](https://ant.apache.org/ivy) and Play1's Python scripts to manage dependencies.
-* Removes most built-in Play modules (console, docviewer, grizzly, secure, testrunner) that were not used at Codeborne.
+* Removes most built-in Play modules (console, docviewer, grizzly, secure, testrunner) and the ability to serve WebSockets.
+These were not used at Codeborne, but could be reintroduced if needed.
+* The `pdf` and `excel` Play1 contrib modules are part of the RePlay project as plugins in separate libraries.
 * Does not use [JBoss Javassist](https://www.javassist.org) for bytecode manipulating "enhancers":
   * shorter application startup times (seriously improves development cycles),
   * and [support for Kotlin](/codeborne/replay/tree/master/replay-tests/helloworld-kotlin) out of the box.